pilotmoon/PopClip-Extensions/source/Curiota/README.md

 ## 29 Aug 2018

-Modified by Nick Moore to change bundle identifier and sign for publication on Pilotnoon website.
+Modified by Nick Moore to change bundle identifier and sign for publication on Pilotmoon website.

 ## Original README